T

 Destination-specific tips

-• Tap water is perfectly safe and tastes good, so bring a reusable bottle.
+• Tap water is safe and delicious to drink throughout Berlin; bring a reusable bottle.

-• Berlin's public transport system (U-Bahn, S-Bahn, trams, buses) is efficient; consider a day or multi-day pass if you plan to travel frequently.
+• Public transport (U-Bahn, S-Bahn, trams, buses) is efficient and extensive; consider a day or multi-day pass.

-• Pharmacies ('Apotheke') are easily identifiable by a red 'A' sign and stock common over-the-counter medications.
+• Pharmacies (Apotheken) are easily identifiable by a large red 'A' sign and are well-stocked for most common needs.

 Plan the rest of your Berlin trip